TheYoBots/lishoginet/README.rst

   Intel and AMD CPUs
 * Python 3.3+ or 2.7
 * Will max out the number of configured CPU cores
-* Uses 256 MiB RAM per engine process
+* Uses a default of 256 MiB RAM per engine process
 * A small amount of disk space
 * Low-bandwidth network communication with Lichess servers (only outgoing HTTP requests, so probably no firewall configuration